Tax FAQs: Get the Answers To Common Questions

 What is the EITC?

 EITC stands for Earned Income Tax Credit.
-This credit is intended to reduce the tax liability for low-moderate income families.
+This credit is intended to reduce the tax liability for low to moderate income families.
 The credit is refundable, which means you can receive a portion of it in your refund if your tax liability is completely covered by the credit.
-See if you meet the qualifications here.

 Can I deduct my home office?